 President Emmanuel Macron landed in Tokyo on March 31, 2026, to address a different set of vulnerabilities.
 Japanese Prime Minister Fumio Kishida requested French support to secure essential oil routes in the Middle East.
 Tensions in the Strait of Hormuz have pushed oil prices to levels that threaten the stability of the global energy market.
 Japan, which is already managing a diplomatic falling-out with Beijing, views French naval presence as a stabilizing force.
 Paris maintains a serious interest in Indo-Pacific security due to its overseas territories.
 Coordinating with Tokyo allows France to project power far beyond the Mediterranean.

 Energy security remains a primary concern for the European Union.
 Volatility in the Persian Gulf directly impacts the cost of living across the continent.
 Macron plans to visit South Korea later this week to discuss similar maritime security arrangements.
 These meetings highlight the interconnected nature of modern threats.
 A blockade in the Middle East or a trade war in East Asia eventually reaches the same European doorstep.
 Japan is looking for European solidarity to counter what it perceives as aggressive Chinese maneuvers in the South China Sea.
-French officials believe that multi-lateral cooperation are the only way to maintain open sea lanes.
+French officials believe that multi-lateral cooperation is the only way to maintain open sea lanes.